Background pattern

 • Patients with osteoradionecrosis:

-• Patients with Clostridial myonecrosis:
+• Patients with clostridial myonecrosis:

-Follow the supplier's instructions, particularly:
+Follow the provider's instructions, in particular:

 • Do not use if the cylinder is visibly damaged or suspected to be damaged, or if it has been exposed to extreme temperatures.